 1 English Bay Beach

 This popular West End beach is a favorite of swimmers and sunbathers.
-An international fireworks exhibit, Symphony of Fire, is held each summer, and the park hosts the Polar Bear Swim on New Year's Day.
-On Sunday afternoons when the weather is fair, a band plays in the gingerbread-style bandstand.
 Located right at the end of Davie and Denman streets, English Bay Beach is easily accessible by bus, foot and Seawall.
-Driving may prove to be slightly challenging on really busy days because it may be difficult to find a parking spot.
-The Seawall is a great way to get to and from English Bay Beach and you can walk, run, Rollerblade and ride your bike to get to the beach.
+Driving may prove to be slightly challenging on busy days as it can be difficult to find a parking spot.
+The Seawall is a great way to get to and from English Bay Beach; you can walk, run, blade or ride your bike.
 Packing a picnic is one of the best ways to enjoy lunch at the beach, but if you don't have the time or resources, there are a number of cafes, take out restaurants and food stands either on or close to the beach.
 (604-873-7000)

 About Natasha John

 Natasha is not born and raised in Vancouver, but calls this beautiful city home.
 After jumping around Canada, Texas, Arkansas and the UK, she has her feet firmly planted in Vancouver's beaches.
 Majoring in English Lit, writing has always been something that she has enjoyed.
 Curious by nature, education has not finished for this aspiring Third Party Mediator, and she is on the road to completing her certificate at the JIBC.